Kai-46/SatelliteSfM/README.md

 Maintained by [Kai Zhang](https://kai-46.github.io/website/).

+## Why this repo?
+I started my computer vision research journey with satellite stereo being my first project.
+But working on the problem makes me feel that there seems to be an unnesseary[?] gap between how the stereo problems are approached in the computer vision community and remote sensing community.
+And moreover, satellite images seem to attract relatively less attention from the vast computer vision community.
+I was guessing perhaps this was due to the limited satellite image availability, which seems to be improving these days.
+With the increasing availability of satellite datasets, I am hoping to further simplify the access to satellite stereo problems for computer vision researchers' and practitioners' with this repo.

 ## Development roadmaps (Open-source contributions are always welcome!)
 - [x] release SatelliteSfM
 - [x] release [SatelliteNeRF](https://github.com/Kai-46/SatelliteNeRF) as downstream neural rendering applications
 - [ ] release [TRACK 3: MULTI-VIEW SEMANTIC STEREO](https://ieee-dataport.org/open-access/data-fusion-contest-2019-dfc2019) data preprocessed by SatelliteSfM
 - [ ] re-write [ColmapForVisSat](https://github.com/Kai-46/ColmapForVisSat) as patches to latest [Colmap](https://github.com/colmap/colmap): SfM first, followed by MVS, and finally meshing
 - [ ] port [SatelliteSurfaceReconstruction](https://github.com/SBCV/SatelliteSurfaceReconstruction) meshing algorithm to the new API
+- [ ] improve documentations of the [SatellitePlaneSweep](https://github.com/Kai-46/SatellitePlaneSweep) and [SatelliteNeRF](https://github.com/Kai-46/SatelliteNeRF).
 - [ ] release Deep Satellite Stereo as downstream MVS algorithms
 - [ ] release code to rectify satellite stereo pairs based on the SatelliteSfM outputs
 - [ ] release code to run stereo matching on rectified stereo pairs, including both classical and deep ones